• About

 3. I don't have a 3.0 GPA.
 Can I still apply?

 Yes, you can still apply.
-We look at the overall application and need of each student.
-GPA does not affect our consideration for your application.
+We look at each student's overall application and needs.
+GPA does not affect our consideration of your application.

 4. Is The Intern Project all year long?